|Back to The Collection||Back to Home|

 This is, to my mind, a great gun for regular casual carry.
 It is small and light, has a polymer frame to fight the tendency of close carry firearms to fall victim to corrosion, and has a reasonably lethal caliber.
 Its disadvantages are the small six round magazine, the tiny sights, and a long trigger pull.
 Yet these are all matched to the size of the pistol, and to the power of the caliber.
 For the little 380, range is limited and great sights are not really needed.
 A precision trigger is also not needed.
 What is needed is simplicity, which is amply provided.
 Law enforcement studies indicate that the average gun fight takes place at between 3 and 5 yards, lasts about 3 seconds, and consists of three or four rounds fired.
 Within these parameters, the little Taurus is at no disadvantage.

 The ideal way to carry a pistol like this, is in an inside the pocket holster.
 A good pocket holster does three things.
 It breaks up the outline of the gun, making it more difficult to detect.
 It keeps the gun in the proper position to be withdrawn, preventing it from rolling over on it's back.
 It also separates the gun from the other contents of the pocket.
 A good pocket holster also has a rough brushed or suede exterior finish, and a smooth interior finish.
-This makes the holster cling to the inside of the pocket, but permit the gun to be easily withdrawn. you would not want to pull your gun, and have the holster still attached.
+This makes the holster cling to the inside of the pocket, but permits the gun to be easily withdrawn. you would not want to pull your gun, and have the holster still attached.

 B.T.W., This is something I rarely say, but feel obliged to pass on.
 If you want to retain your sanity, ignore the disassembly instructions.
 They are wrong, and will guarantee that you gouge up your gun.
 You can more easily remove the take down tab by pulling the slide back just enough for the slide stop notch to line up with the take down tab.
 I should also mention that there is a pin which makes it difficult to replace the take down tab.
 The best bet on this is to work the tab in, up and down, to maneuver the pin out of the way.
 As I said, the instructions are terrible, and caused me to scratch my gun.